hammerheim-game/hammerheim-rules/3-warbands.md

 ##### Special Rules

-Self-Sufficient: The men of Ostland have no desire to give their hard-earned gold to outsiders.
-As a result they can never hire any Mercenaries except for Ogres (who are not an uncommon sight in Ostland).
+Self-Sufficient: Ostlanders are infamous for their isolationism and their pride in being able to pull themselves up by their bootstraps in even the most trying of circumstances.
+As a consequence they are loathe to share their hard-earned gold with outsiders, and as a result they may never form Formal Alliances during any scenario with lootable treasure (Monster Hunt, Raven Barracks, Hidden Treasure etc).
 Nouveau Riche: Ostlanders are almost universally poor.
 Many Ostlanders never see coined money in their entire life and those that do are often overcome with giddiness at the mere sight of wealth.
-As a result, Ostlanders MUST sell all of their Wyrdstone (unless they have more than 8 pieces in which case they must only sell 8) after every battle and after hiring new warriors (which may be done first) at least 50% of the remaining gold MUST be spent on a single item of gear.
-This means that Ostlander Warbands will often be composed of a dozen men wearing muddy peasant garb with one member wearing golden-laid heavy armor and another carrying a double-barrelled hunting rifle from the finest forges of Hochland.
+They therefore entrust all things financial to their warband leader, as no Ostlander with coin can be trusted to go and purchase the rare items they are instructed to find.
+Only the warband leader may search for rare items between games, and they may not trade these items to other warband members.
 Alignment: the Warband’s Alignment may be one of the following Lawful / Neutral, Neutral.
 ##### Choice of Warriors